-Luísa Sobral is one of the most important singers and composers of the new generation of Portuguese musicians.
+Luísa Sobral is one of the most important singer-songwriters of the new generation of Portuguese musicians.

 She debuted in 2011, with the album The Cherry on My Cake, very well received by the public and critics.
 It was followed by There’s A Flower In My Bedroom (2013), with guests like Jamie Cullum, António Zambujo and Mário Laginha, Lu-Pu-I-Pi-Sa-Pa (2014) where Luísa expands her universe beyond the aesthetics of her first records, and Luísa (2016), recorded in Los Angeles by the prestigious producer Joe Henry (Madonna, Elvis Costello, among others) and featuring Marc Ribot on guitars.